xieyuheng/inner/person/de-bruijn/lambda-calculus-notation-with-nameless-dummies.md

-# Lambda calculus notation with nameless dummies

-- 1972

-# info

-- a tool for automatic formula manipulation with application to the church-rosser theorem
+# Lambda calculus notation with nameless dummies, a tool for automatic formula manipulation, with application to the church-rosser theorem

+author: De Bruijn
+date: 1972

+## info

 - this paper is about about de bruijn index

+## How to translate lambda expression to nameless lambda expression?

+TODO

+## How to translate theorems of lambda calculus to nameless lambda calculus?

+TODO

-# references
+## references

 1. BARENDREGT, H. P.,
    Some extensional  models for combinatory  logics and lambda calculi.